TotomInc/vue3-select-component/docs/slots.md

 **Type**: `slotProps: { option: Option }`

-Customize the rendered HTML if a selected option (inside the select control).
+Customize the rendered template if a selected option (inside the select control).
 You can use the slot props to retrieve the current selected option.

 ```vue
 <template>